SafeRedir: Prompt Embedding Redirection for Robust Unlearning in Image Generation Models: Empirical Study

-In addition to the quantitative results, visual examples further corroborate these findings.
-As illustrated in Fig.~\ref{fig:em_1}, unlearning often results in loss or distortion of benign content.
-For instance, in the \textit{NSFW} task, methods such as MACE and Receler may fail to preserve human subjects or introduce unrelated scene elements (e.g., AdvUnlearn replaces a ``lake'' with a content related to ``flowers and plants'').
-Similarly, after unlearning \textit{\textit{Van Gogh} style}, some methods (e.g., Receler) produce irrelevant content (e.g., ``bed'') instead of only the style is removed, or retain stylistic remnants (e.g., MACE and UCE).
+Qualitative examples in Figure~\ref{fig:em_1} corroborate these findings, showing loss or distortion of benign content.
+For instance, in the \textit{NSFW} task, some methods fail to preserve human subjects (e.g., MACE and Receler) or introduce unrelated elements (e.g., AdvUnlearn replaces a ``lake'' with ``flowers and plants'').
+Similarly, after \textit{Van Gogh} unlearning, some methods (e.g., Receler) produce irrelevant content (e.g., ``bed'') instead of only removing the style, or retain stylistic remnants (e.g., MACE and UCE).

-The root cause of this phenomenon is that knowledge of semantic concepts—including sensitive attributes—is distributed throughout the neural network and not confined to discrete model components~\cite{iclr/basu2024localizing,xie2025erasing_survey}.
-This intrinsic entanglement between sensitive and benign semantic representations implies that any attempt to erase targeted concepts by modifying model parameters may inadvertently affect benign generation quality, as internal representations are intertwined across layers and dimensions.
-Consequently, there exists a fundamental trade-off between unlearning capability and generation quality, underscoring the need for approaches that do not rely on direct model parameter modification.
+The root cause is that concept knowledge is distributed and entangled across the network rather than confined to isolated components~\cite{iclr/basu2024localizing,xie2025erasing_survey}.
+Consequently, parameter-level erasure can inadvertently affect benign quality, revealing a trade-off between forgetting and preservation and motivating approaches that avoid direct backbone modification.

-\begin{observation} Existing editing-based methods inevitably degrade benign generation quality, since knowledge of different elements is entanglement and distributed across all layers of the model.
-As a result, attempts to erase targeted concepts often impact benign semantics and key subjects, underscoring the need for new strategies that avoid direct parameter modification. \end{observation}
+\begin{observation} Editing-based methods can degrade benign quality because semantic knowledge is entangled and distributed across the model~\cite{NeurIPS_25/CAD,ICLR_26/SDErasure}.
+As a result, erasing target concepts may also affect benign semantics and subjects, motivating strategies that reduce direct backbone modification. \end{observation}